andreaswilli/meta-grabber/README.md

 ### File name template
 With this setting you can define the template used to rename your files.
 You can set it to anything you want, however invalid characters such as `?` will be ignored.

-Also you can use the placeholders listed below to dynamically insert meta data into the name.
+Also you can use the placeholders listed below to dynamically insert metadata into the name.
 In fact, you have to use at least `{season_no}` and `{episode_no}` to make sure every file name is unique.

 Placeholder | Example value | Description
 --- | --- | ---